-The function will perform digital output N times with DMA data transfer by using the following four sampling modes :
+The function will perform digital output N times with DMA data transfer by using the following four sampling modes:

-- 1. pacer trigger (internal timer trigger, TIME 1)
+- 1. Pacer trigger (internal timer trigger, TIME 1)

-- 2. Internal timer pacer with O_REQ enable
+- 2. Internal timer pacer with O_REQ enabled

 - 3. O_REQ & O_ACK handshaking

-It will takes place in the background which will not be stop until the Nth conversion has been completed or your program execute 7200_DO_DMA_Stop function to stop the process.
+It takes place in the background which will not be stop until the Nth conversion has been completed or the program executes the 7200_DO_DMA_Stop function to stop the process.
 After executing this function, it is necessary to check the status of the operation by using the function 7200_DO_DMA_Status.